helios1101/HacktoberFest_20/Task1/README.md

 ```
 Make sure to write Your Name, Github URL and Linkedin URL at space provided.
-(If you don't have your linked account, put a '#' instead)
+(If you don't have your LinkedIn account, put a '#' instead)

 ### 3. Send a PR with `Task1-yourUserName` and wait for it to get merged.